 At Meriter Children's Center, staff focus on fostering close relationship with children, engage in interactions often, and support optimal learning.
 The Children's Center staff carefully supervise the behaviors and activities of each child and all children, within sight and sound at all times, to ensure their health, safety and well-being.

-We implement specific child tracking systems to ensure that we know the whereabouts of children at all times and are accountable for their safety.
+We implement specific child tracking systems to ensure that we always know the whereabouts of children and are accountable for their safety.
 Families play an important role in these systems as well.
 Families hold responsibility for documenting their child's arrival and departure on the classroom sign-in sheets, attached to the clipboard which always accompanies the children.
-As well as, on our ipads.